Translating from English to Finnish: How to keep concise and consistent

 However, by this I don’t mean the work needs less attention.
 In fact, I take great pride in getting these translations as polished and perfect as possible, since they’ll be seen by people in the most important and defining parts of their lives.

-I recently worked on a cartoon series which was really well written and featured continuing, intelligent story arcs – and I was proud to help share this kind of work with new audiences.
+I recently worked on a cartoon series that was really well written and featured continuing, intelligent story arcs – and I was proud to help share this kind of work with new audiences.

 Most memorable translation moment